 Have some Moscato left over?
 Use it for a special cupcake topping for adults.

-Take two handfuls of berries and place in a bowl, covering the berries with the Moscato wine.
+Take two handfuls of berries and place them in a bowl, covering the berries with the Moscato wine.
 Leave in the fridge for a few hours so they can soak up all the goodness.
-Instead of Moscato, you can also use sherry, vodka or red wine.
+Instead of Moscato, you can also use sherry, vodka, or red wine.

 How to Decorate Cupcakes Without a Piping Bag